CraftTweaker/CraftTweaker/readme.md

-# MineTweaker 3
+# CraftTweaker

-Welcome to the MineTweaker 3 source!
-MineTweaker 3 is the new version of MineTweaker and will be released for both 1.7.2 and 1.6.4, as well as upgraded as new versions of Minecraft become available.
+Welcome to the Crafttwaeker source!
+Crafttweaker is the official continuation of Minetweaker 3 and plans on staying updated for the latest Minecraft versions.

 ## License and contributions

-The source code is freely available in here, at GitHub.
+The mod is licensed under the MIT license with the one stipulation that the name has to be changed, the reason for this is so that we do not have to deal with code that we did write.

 The mod itself may be redistributed in modpacks as long as these modpacks are distributed for free.
 No money can be made from the distribution of the mod.

 Want to contribute?
 That's great!
 Contact me if you want to propose or discuss new features.
 Adding new mods is definitely welcome and doesn't need prior permission (just follow the existing structure, add it & make a pull request).
 Credit will be granted appropriately.